kyisaiah47/content-strategy-engine/README.md

 # 🤖 Contentr

-> **Winner Track:** TiDB AgentX Hackathon 2025 - Forging Agentic AI for Real-World Impact
+> TiDB AgentX Hackathon 2025 - Forging Agentic AI for Real-World Impact

 An intelligent AI system that automates entire content marketing workflows from strategy to execution using TiDB Serverless vector search and multi-step agentic AI.